US futures, world markets rise as investors eye US election

 If Trump wins and the Senate stays under Republican control there would likely be less stimulus than under a Democratic sweep, said Chris Zaccarelli, chief investment officer for Independent Advisor Alliance.
 A Biden win and Republican Senate would mean the lowest chance for stimulus.

-But investors see cases for optimism in other electoral scenarios, too.
+But investors see cause for optimism in other scenarios, too.
 A Trump victory would likely mean a continuation of lower tax rates and lighter regulation on businesses, buoying the corporate profits that are the lifeblood of the stock market.

 Apart from the election, investors are awaiting the Federal Reserve's decision on its interest-rate policy on Thursday.
 Its earlier moves to slash interest rates to record lows and to step forcefully into bond markets to push prices higher have helped Wall Street soar since March.